 The Sacrifice is a long watch at two hours and twenty minutes.
 We are so used to movies being served to us as fast-moving entertainment in twenty-first century culture; Tarkovsky’s work might as well be in a different medium altogether.
 His is cinema as art.
 He saw a parallel between the cinematographer and the poet, crafting many layers of significance for us to experience, appreciate and reflect upon.
 Events develop slowly, observed through long and subtly moving single camera shots.
 It’s not an easy film to view, and yet at the same time it’s captivating.

 Sylvian’s song is named after one of the characters in the The Sacrifice.
 To catch a glimpse of the significance of the reference it’s worth recounting something of the plot and its presentation.
-The film opens with credits sound-tracked by sacred choral music by J.S.
-Bach and a long static shot of a detail from Leonardo Da Vinci’s painting The Adoration of the Magi; our attention is focused towards one of the visiting wise men kneeling before the Christ-child and proffering his gift.
+The film opens with credits sound-tracked with sacred choral music by J.S.
+Bach, and a long static shot of a detail from Leonardo Da Vinci’s painting The Adoration of the Magi.
+Our attention is focused towards one of the visiting wise men kneeling before the Christ-child and proffering his gift.
 The painting is a recurring motif, maintaining the presence of Mary, the Holy Mother, throughout the movie.
 There follows a scene in which the film’s protagonist, Alexander, is planting what appear to be barren branches by the seaside, recounting to his mute son ‘Little Man’ the story of a monk who faithfully watered a dead tree for years and was finally rewarded when it burst into life.

 It’s Alexander’s birthday, but the gathering of his family, doctor Victor and postman/friend Otto is interrupted by the rumbling of jets overhead and the radio news which communicates the onset of war, triggering the desperate fear of nuclear holocaust.
 Distraught, Alexander makes a pledge to God to sacrifice all that he loves, even his son, if mankind can be spared the suffering.
 Otto is an avid collector of stories of strange occurrences, and amidst the trauma he tells Alexander that if he sleeps with the servant Maria, whom he describes as a witch, disaster can be averted.
 Alexander visits Maria and the pair levitate above her bed as Otto’s bidding is carried out.